-The District condemns and prohibits all forms of discrimination and harassment based on actual or perceived race, color, weight, physical size/shape, national origin, ethnic group, religious practice, disability, sexual orientation, gender or sex.
+The District condemns and prohibits all forms of discrimination and harassment based on actual or perceived race, color, weight, physical size/shape, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex.
 If you believe that you have been discriminated against, you may make a claim that your rights have been denied.
-This claim or grievance may be filed with the Director of Student Support Services/Title IX Officer: New Paltz Central School District, 196 Main Street, New Paltz, NY, 12561, (845) 256-4046.
+This claim or grievance may be filed with the Director of Student Support Services and Community Engagement/Title IX Officer: New Paltz Central School District, 196 Main Street, New Paltz, NY, 12561, (845) 256-4107.